Pub waste management

 Cardboard waste

-Cardboard waste comprises packaging materials, boxes, and cartons used for shipping and storing supplies and goods.
+Cardboard waste comprises packaging boxes, and cartons used for shipping and storing supplies and goods.
 It is typically disposed of after unpacking deliveries.

 <h3>Metal waste</h3>